diablodale/dp.docs/docs/_max/attributes/decodercolor.md

 You may see this in Windows 10 Task Manager; one core may be at 100% while other cores are not busy.

-### Optional NVIDIA color decoder
+### NVIDIA decoder

-An additional color decoder can be enabled when an Azure Kinect sensor is used with an NVIDIA GPU.
+An optional color decoder can be enabled when an Azure Kinect sensor is used with an NVIDIA GPU.
 Please note: this decoder **did not** demonstrate significant benefits during testing.